civboot/pearid/README.md

 You can also create a public/private key on the command line and copy/paste them into PearId:

 ```
 # On linux
 openssl genrsa -out pear.private 4096
 openssl rsa -in pear.private -pubout -out pear.public
 ```

+> TODO: the browser should allow loading these from a file, since it's
+> better to leave these out of your paste buffer.

 ## Browser Extension
-[browser/pearid.js](./browser/pearid.js) contains a browser extension which automatically signs (injects a signature) into elements containing `class='pearid-form'`.
-It requires the user to copy their signature into the extension.
+[browser/pearid.js](./browser/pearid.js) both signs (authenticates) change requests with your PearId (i.e. posting a message, sending a changelist, making an admin change, etc) as well as decrypts private data sent from the server which has been encrypted with your PearId (i.e. private messages, etc).

+### Signing Pages

-> Note: the below example is not representative.
-The page designer will likely
+> Note: the below example is complete but not fully representative.
+The page
-> make some of the elements (i.e. signature, payload and pearid) hidden and/or
+> designer will likely make some of the elements (i.e. signature, payload and
-> readonly.
+> pearid) hidden and/or readonly.

-For example, a page with:
+For example, for the following page:

 ```html
 <!-- Triggers the extension to set the pear id